Hunger the quality that separates. A labourer’s appetite works for him, the Bible proclaims; his hunger drives him on.

 The progressive salesperson knows when and how to stoop without exposing himself to being kicked on the hind side.
 Such a salesperson doesn’t cheapen himself; he or she still holds his own throughout the stooping process such that at the end he conquers.
 It is much akin to wisely playing the bigger person in a situation that puts him on a collision course with the prospect.
 The hawker who told me to buy from him, nimfungie kazi, surely wasn’t going to close shop after I buy from him.
 But he made me feel important and in that instant he stooped; and with the sale in hand, he had conquered.
 No skin off his nose.

+Hunger the quality that separates.
 A labourer’s appetite works for him, the Bible proclaims; his hunger drives him on.
 Hunger, like ambition, is drive.
 Successful salespeople are restlessly ambitious; their unquenched hunger drives them on.
 Yet, this hunger does not make them reckless; theirs is not a case of the end justifies the means.
 No. Far from it.
 They diligently follow the sales cycle.
-They also know that product knowledge, integrity, believability, reliability, and hard work are important to have; but without hunger these are not enough-they cannot grow the salesperson- hunger does.
+They also know that product knowledge, integrity, believability, reliability, and hard work are important to have.
+But without hunger these are not enough-they cannot grow the salesperson- hunger does.
 It’s hunger that makes the progressive salesperson keep abreast of his competitors products and the goings-on in his industry

 The lamentation by the business owner, “You’ve lost your spark”, in reference to a salesperson, implies complacency on the part of the salesperson.
 Lacking the look of hunger on his face, the salesperson projects this contentment to the prospect; and more often than not the sale is lost.